GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

 the code produces two files: `distances.txt` and `coverage.txt`.

 ### 3.1 `distances.txt`
-This files consists of three columns:
+This file consists of three columns:

 1. The time series position.
 2. The distance to closest non-self match.